Overview

 configured state store

-- Strict semantics: if the entry is missing, malformed, or deletion
+- If the entry is missing, malformed, or deletion fails, the flow

 shinyOAuth_state_error - Audit events are emitted on failures (e.g.,

-- Strict semantics: if the entry is missing, malformed, or deletion
+- If the entry is missing, malformed, or deletion fails, the flow

-- Verify browser token equality with stored value
+- Verify that user’s browser token matches the previously stored browser token

 - Ensure PKCE components are available when required

-Note: In asynchronous token exchange mode, the module may pre‑decrypt the sealed state and prefetch+remove the state store entry on the main thread before handing work to the async worker, preserving the same single‑use and strict failure behavior.
+Note: in asynchronous token exchange mode, the module may pre‑decrypt the sealed state and prefetch plus remove the state store entry on the main thread before handing work to the async worker, preserving the same single‑use and strict failure behavior.

 8. Exchange authorization code for tokens